 Parties can agree how they will divide their assets themselves.
 But if that is not possible you can instruct your solicitor to negotiate a settlement on your behalf.

-The value of legal advice
+The value of legal advice during the divorce process

 Even before you begin negotiations, you should obtain the advice of an experienced family law solicitor with experience in divorce proceedings.
 A solicitor who routinely handles divorce matters will likely be able to offer beneficial suggestions and insights that you may not have considered or thought possible.
 After all, they are likely to have helped any number of people in similar difficult circumstances.

 A solicitor will also help you understand your legal rights and obligations and ensure any agreement that you reach with your ex-partner is a workable one.
 If agreement cannot be reached then your solicitor can negotiate for you and ultimately issue proceedings at court if your ex-partner is being unreasonable.